 A thought-provoking piece in Forbes about the commercial value of intellectual property contains a stack (a set?
 A pile?
 A jumble?
-An assortment?) of remarkable statistics ... so I shall remark about one graph in particular:
+An assortment?) of remarkable statistics ... and I feel inspired to comment on one graph in particular:

 The valuation appears to have been based, in part, on the 'market value' or capitalization - essentially the product of the number of issued shares and the share price - of some or all of the Standard & Poor's Top 500 companies.
 The difference between capitalization and reported tangible asset values would estimate the value of intangibles ... but both values are somewhat uncertain.
 Share prices, for instance, tend to be far more volatile than tangible asset values.
 Having been determined by an acceptable method (i.e. conventional book-keeping, accounting and auditing practices), tangible asset values are essentially fixed, but that raises another concern since the 'book value' of a capital asset may be the value when purchased, not necessarily today's value.
 The accounting and tax rules for depreciating and re-valuing assets further complicate things.